-The best strategy for managing stress is by taking care of yourself in the following ways:
+Some of the best ways for managing stress are by taking care of yourself in the following ways:

 - Avoid drugs and alcohol.
-They may seem to be a temporary fix to feel better, but in the long run they can create more problems and add to your stress—instead of taking it away.
+They may seem like temporary fix to feel better, but in the long run they can create more problems and add to your stress instead of taking it away.

 - Find support.
 Seek help from a friend, family member, partner, counselor, doctor, or clergy person.
 Having a sympathetic listening ear and talking about your problems and stress really can lighten the burden.

 - Connect socially.
 When you feel stressed, it’s easy to isolate yourself.
-Try to resist this impulse and stay connected.
+Try to resist the impulse to isolate and stay connected.
 Make time to enjoy being with classmates, friends, and family; try to schedule study breaks that you can take with other people.